Helping Reunite Families & Pets

 As Pinellas County’s largest No-Kill animal shelter, the Humane Society of Pinellas is not only dedicated to finding pets new homes, but reuniting lost pets with their families.
-Our shelter, in conjunction with Pinellas County Animal Services and the SPCA of Tampa Bay, is a part of the “Return to Owner” Task Force in a collaborative effort to reunite lost Pinellas County pets with their owners.
+Our shelter, in conjunction with Pinellas County Animal Services, is a part of the “Return to Owner” Task Force in a collaborative effort to reunite lost Pinellas County pets with their owners.

-You must provide proof of ownership, including medical records, adoption or purchase paperwork, and/or photos of your pet.
+To reclaim your pet, you must provide proof of ownership, including medical records, adoption or purchase paperwork, and/or photos of your pet.
 You must also provide proof the pet is currently vaccinated against rabies.
 If you cannot provide this evidence, we are required by law to update the pet’s rabies vaccine at your expense and charge you for a Pinellas County pet license.
-Our return to owner fee is $50, plus an additional $15/day boarding fee, which covers the cost of vaccines (except rabies) and flea/tick prevention we administer on intake, as well as food and supplies.